voothi/ftca/README.md

 - Cross-platform compatibility.
 Works wherever a Python interpreter and a browser can run.
 - Easy integration.
 Can be easily included in an existing set of tools without the need for modifications to third-party software.

+## What are the features?
+The use case has not been tested in server mode, outside of the local host, over TCP/IP.
+For example, in a scenario where a user connects within the same network from a tablet or phone to another PC with a running Lute server.
+In this case, in its current form, without changing the IP in the code of the FTCA utility and additional testing, it may not work.
+Before making this change, it is necessary to conduct a security audit of the utility and assess the risks.
+It is also important to remember that the exchange will take place over an unprotected HTTP channel.
+This allows you to read all the transmitted information between devices using regular network administrator tools.

 ## What inspired it?
 I accidentally discovered that when making such a request `https://m.dict.cc/deutsch-russisch/test.html` to the dict.cc dictionary, after the page loads, the input field remains in focus, and the text string is highlighted as if I had entered the hotkey combination Ctrl + A to select everything in focus.